A question often asked by potential or new Bichon owners is how often does a Bichon Frise bark?

 - As they become more relaxed and used to other dogs, allow your dog to get closer to other dogs while continuing to follow this approach.

-- With patience and persistence, your Bichon will eventually be much calmer and stop barking excessively in the presence of other dogs.
+- Your Bichon will eventually be much calmer and stop barking excessively in the presence of other dogs.

 3 How To Stop A Bichon Frise Barking When The Doorbell Rings?